The Accommodation Request Process

 - technology access such as voice dictation and other software

 - parking accommodations

 1. Make an appointment to meet or speak with someone from the office of Accessibility and Disability Resources or email email@example.com.
 Entering first year and transfer students will want to make first contact by filling out the Accessibility and Disability Resources Information Form on the portal.

 2. Complete the appropriate request form for the type of accommodation being requested.
 Any time during the year, individuals may fill out a request form to initiate a request for accommodations.

 Disability Accommodation Request for requests that do not fit the categories above

-3. In addition to meeting or speaking with the Director of Disability Services and submitting an accommodation request form, individuals who wish to request an accommodation must submit appropriate documentation of their disability.
+3. In addition to meeting or speaking with the Director or Assistant Director of Accessibility and Disability Resources and submitting an accommodation request form, individuals who wish to request an accommodation must submit appropriate documentation of their disability.
 All medical and mental health documentation should be submitted on the individual's clinician's letterhead or using the documentation form included in the request form.
 Documentation typically should include:

 - a description of the accommodation that the clinician recommends be provided and for how long it will be needed.

 - a description of the disability that gives rise to the accommodation being requested.